sueszli/blog/is a phd right for me?.md

   you should already be in an exceptional position, before starting your ph.d – as in, you're financially stable, from a top school, and at the top of your class with many connections and references or already have a foot in the door of the company you want to work for.

-  if you can't get into a top program, you're unlikely to get a top job that requires a ph.d..
+  if you can't get into a top program, you're unlikely to get a top job that requires a phd.

 <br><br>